Jason Heyward Player Props: Dodgers vs. Mets

-The Los Angeles Dodgers and Jason Heyward, who went 0-for-3 last time in action, take on Kodai Senga and the New York Mets at Citi Field, Saturday at 7:15 PM ET.
+On Sunday, Jason Heyward (.296 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers face the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mets.
+He had a hitless showing in his previous game (0-for-2) against the Mets.

 Jason Heyward Game Info & Props vs. the Mets